hdawit/Customer-Engagement-Coupon-Strategy/README.md

 The analysis includes descriptive statistics, visualizations, and insights derived from the dataset.
 The findings provide actionable recommendations for businesses to optimize their coupon marketing strategies and improve customer engagement.

 Notebook Link
-The Jupyter Notebook containing the detailed analysis, visualizations, and observations can be accessed here.
+The Jupyter Notebook containing detailed analysis, visualizations, and observations can be accessed here.

 Key Findings